geoffreyhale/react-firebase-game/README.md

 ### Tier 1

-- ensure clients cannot query arbitrary other user data
+- database security rules should prevent clients from reading any private data
-- security: userIds
+- are client-visible userIds a concern?
 - firebase security & permissions deep dive
 - more protect from accidental wipes, eg overwrites to zero in game